This is the multi-page printable view of this section. Click here to print.

 To modify the backup settings of Vertica (DBaaS), follow the steps below.

-- If a backup is set, the backup will be performed at the designated time after the set time, and additional charges will be incurred depending on the backup size.
+- If a backup is configured, it will run at the designated time after the set time, and additional fees will be incurred based on the backup volume.

 - If you change the backup setting to unused, backup execution will stop immediately, and the stored backup data will be deleted and can no longer be used.

-- Click the Vertica(DBaaS) menu on the Service Home page.
-Navigate to the Vertica(DBaaS) List page.
+- On the Service Home page, click the Vertica(DBaaS) menu.
+2. Go to the Vertica(DBaaS) List page.

 - Click the Edit button of the backup item.
-Backup Settings popup window opens.
+4. Backup Settings The popup window opens.

-- When setting up a backup, click Use in the Backup Settings popup, select the retention period and backup start time, and click the Confirm button.
+- When setting up a backup, click Backup Settings in the popup window, click Enable, select the retention period and backup start time, and click the Confirm button.

-- If you want to stop the backup setting, uncheck Use in the Backup Setting popup window and click the Confirm button.
+- If you want to stop the backup configuration, deselect Use in the Backup Settings popup and authenticate via the logged‑in user’s mobile phone.

 Check backup history